netceteragroup/esa-beam/beam-3dveglab-vlab/README.md

 4. You should see your change after selecting the 3D VegLab processor from within BEAM
 5. If not, you can add logging e.g. VLAB.logger.info('hello %s' % 'world')
 6. And check logfiles in $HOME/.beam/log/ and $HOME/beam-4.11/log/
-7. mailx -s "my 3dvlab updates" jason.brazile@netcetera.com < $HOME/.beam/beam-vlab/auxdata/VLabImpl.py
+7. mailx -s "my esa-beam 3dveglab updates" info@netcetera.com < $HOME/.beam/beam-vlab/auxdata/VLabImpl.py

 Caveats
 ---------------------------